Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 : REQUIRED.
 Determines the format of the signed claim set returned at the end of the flow, values supported by the IA are advertised in their openid-configuration metadata, under the `claimset_formats_supported` attribute.

 sub_jwk
 : OPTIONAL.
-Used when making a Signed Credential Request, defines the key material the IW is requesting the claim set to be bound to and the key responsible for signing the request object.
+Used when making a Signed Credential Request, defines the key material the IdA is requesting the claim set to be bound to and the key responsible for signing the request object.
 The value is a JSON Object that is a valid [JWK](https://tools.ietf.org/html/rfc7517).

 ** Editors Note: ** DISCUSS the following paragraph. the parameter `did` should be sent in the claims collection phase rather than here?

 did
 : OPTIONAL.
-Defines the relationship between the key material the IW is requesting the credential to be bound to and a [decentralized identifier](https://w3c.github.io/did-core/).
+Defines the relationship between the key material the IdA is requesting the credential to be bound to and a [decentralized identifier](https://w3c.github.io/did-core/).
 Processing of this value requires the IA to support the resolution of [decentralized identifiers](https://w3c.github.io/did-core/) which is advertised in their openid-configuration metadata, under the `dids_supported` attribute.
 The value of this field MUST be a valid [decentralized identifier](https://w3c.github.io/did-core/).

 ** Editors Note: ** DISCUSS the following paragraph.
 Normal client authnetication should be a primary choice instead?

-Public private key pairs are used by a requesting IW to establish a means of binding to the resulting signed claim set.
+Public private key pairs are used by a requesting IdA to establish a means of binding to the resulting signed claim set.
-An IW making a Claims Request to an IA MUST prove control over this binding mechanism during the request, this is accomplished through the extended usage of a [signed request](https://openid.net/specs/openid-connect-core-1_0.html#SignedRequestObject) defined in OpenID Connect Core.
+An IdA making a Claims Request to an IA MUST prove control over this binding mechanism during the request, this is accomplished through the extended usage of a [signed request](https://openid.net/specs/openid-connect-core-1_0.html#SignedRequestObject) defined in OpenID Connect Core.

-The IA MUST show a dialogue to the Subject explaining that the IW will be getting signed claims set from this IA as appropriate to provide claims to CCs as directed by the Subject.
+The IA MUST show a dialogue to the Subject explaining that the IdA will be getting signed claims set from this IA as appropriate to provide claims to CCs as directed by the Subject.

-The dialogue MUST provide the link to the `policy_url` provided by the IW during its registration.
+The dialogue MUST provide the link to the `policy_url` provided by the IdA during its registration.

 The actual act of granting MUST involve active user interaction.

-The grant that is to be obtained in this phase SHOULD be sufficiently large so that it will reduce the number of times that IW needs to take the Subject to the IA to obtain additional grants.
+The grant that is to be obtained in this phase SHOULD be sufficiently large so that it will reduce the number of times that IdA needs to take the Subject to the IA to obtain additional grants.

 ### Token Endpoint Response